 Directions: Add four or five drops of Peppermint oil to a bowl of near boiling water.
 The person seeking relief should then place a towel over their head and the outer edges of the bowl, forming a tent like seal that allows the concentrated vapours to rise and be inhaled within an enclosed area.

-Peppermint is perhaps the best essential oil for dealing with digestive issues, and when coupled with Orange or Lemon essential oils it will go a long way to curing halitosis.
+Peppermint is perhaps the best essential oil for dealing with digestive issues, and when coupled with Organic Orange Essential Oil or Organic Lemon Essential Oil it will go a long way to curing halitosis.
 It also helps with another issue that does not endear us to others: flatulence!

 Directions: Mix a couple of drops of Peppermint with a couple of drops of Orange oil in a glass of hot water after each meal.

 Peppermint also really helps to assuage the need to smoke a cigarette during the process of giving up smoking., (although, Black Pepper is the go-to essential oil in the first week or so of quitting smoking.)

 Great for relaxing tense muscles and reducing muscle spasms as well as relieving muscular aches and pains.
 It’s also good for relieving the symptoms of sprains and strains, soothing pain and reducing inflammation by cooling the heat given off by the injury.

 Vertigo suffers benefit from inhaling the Peppermint fumes from the bottle.
 The oil is best kept in a pocket and warmed by the hand before inhalation.
 This helps to release the soothing vapours.